Skip to main content

 How can I get the human papillomavirus (HPV) vaccine?

-You can get your HPV vaccine, Gardasil 9, with the nurse at Student Health & Wellness.
+You can get your HPV vaccine, Gardasil 9, by booking an appointment with a nurse at the Student Health & Wellness Centre or Health Services in Truro.

 The vaccination must be given in three doses to effectively protect you against HPV, the first dose can be administered whenever is convenient for you, the second is administered 2 months after the first, and the third is administered 6 months after the first.

-As the HPV vaccine is not cover by Dalhousie student insurance, the cost of the vaccine is $205.
-If you have private insurance, you may be covered by your insurer.
-Make sure to call your insurance company to check your coverage prior to getting the vaccine and confirm if they will only reimburse you if you get the vaccine through a pharmacy.
+As the HPV vaccine is not covered by Dalhousie student health insurance, the cost of the vaccine is $205 per dose.
+If you have other private insurance, you may be covered by your insurer.
+Make sure to call your insurance company to check your coverage prior to getting the vaccine.
+You must pay full cost up front and submit for reimbursement to your health plan, but always check your coverage first.

-The International Student Health Insurance Plan (Medavie BC) does not cover the cost of the HPV vaccine.
+The International Student Health Insurance Plan (Medavie Blue Cross) does not cover the cost of the HPV vaccine, Gardasil 9.